harris-ippp/harris-ippp.github.io/windows_install.md

   ```
 * Finally, let's make sure that Jupyter can be started easily.
   * Search for it in the start menu, then right-click, and select "Properties."
 (See pictures, below.)
   * Change the target field to the following, _with appropriate substitutions_!
 By "appropriate substitutions," I mean that you will replace the final path in this string to where you want juptyer notebooks to launch.
+    The earlier parts will be different from mine -- they are on your computer.
-The last bit -- the final path -- is where you want to the notebook to launch.
+    The last bit -- the final path -- is where you want to the notebook to launch, and it is the only part you will change.
     You _will not_ change the earlier paths.
     ```
     C:\cygwin64\home\jsaxon\Conda\python.exe "C:/cygwin64/home/jsaxon/Conda/Scripts/jupyter-notebook-script.py" --NotebookApp.iopub_data_rate_limit=100000000 C:\WHERE\YOU\WANT\TO\LAUNCH
     ```